TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/API/ConfigurationFile/BrowserLiveReloading/BrowserLiveReloading.english.md

   <dd>false</dd>
 </dl>

-As default, the Browsersync assigns the **3001** port to GUI.
+As in the case with main port, the default port for Browsersync interface is being selected automatically.
-However, if this port is in use, it could change.
+If main port is **3000** and **3001** is vacant, port **3001** will be selected.
-If you want to assign the specific port, use this options, however it must be vacant otherwise error will be thrown.
+If you want to assign the specific port, use this option, however it must be vacant otherwise error will be thrown.

 ##### `disable`